On the Beach at Night Alone.

 As Alfred Hitchcock has said time and time before, film is about the story, the story, and the story.

-This would seem to be a classic tale: a story of forbidden love and a lost soul.
-No heartbreak compares to a love that suffers in the eyes of society that is deemed ‘wrong’.
-Glimpses of a Woody Allen-esque style and flavour appear in the film.
-However, it is the remnants of auteur director Eric Rohmer that I see from the very first scenes of this masterpiece.
+This would seem to be a classic tale: a story of forbidden love and a lost soul, quietly unraveling in plain sight.
+No heartbreak compares to a love that suffers under the gaze of a society that labels it ‘wrong’ and refuses to look away.
+Glimpses of a Woody Allen-esque style and flavour appear throughout the film, in its conversational rhythms and ironic asides.
+However, it is the remnants of auteur director Eric Rohmer that I see from the very first scenes of this masterpiece — the moral restlessness, the delicate moral debates, the intimacy of small moments.

-I say masterpiece because it takes a fearless director to tell a story to its highest truth.
-This feels like ‘real life’.
-That we are imposing; with scenes that visually feel like live theatre.
-There is guts in its staging, and the characters, however small it may be — all work together as an ensemble.
-I felt transported into the middle of their scene and it was uncomfortable.
-This film does not feel like an act.
+I call it a masterpiece because it takes a fearless director to pursue a story to its highest truth without flinching.
+This feels like ‘real life’: imposition and intimacy combined, with scenes that visually read like live theatre.
+There is genuine guts in the staging, and the ensemble — even the smallest characters — work in careful concert.
+I felt transported into the middle of their lives; it was disorienting and profoundly uncomfortable.
+This film does not feel like an act, but a lived interior.

-The bold performance of the lead actress Kim Min-hee wins her Best Actress @ Berlinale and is so very well deserved!
+The bold performance of lead actress Kim Min-hee, which won her Best Actress at Berlinale, is richly deserved.

-Her pain, suffering, and longing for a love that cannot be, hurts and is bravely laid bare.
-These subtle nuances are splendidly captured in the stillness of the camera, where the director lets his leading lady shine.
-The minimalist set is kept clean, filtering an essential rawness that looks and feels like a documentary.
+Her pain, suffering, and longing for an impossible love are laid bare with rare bravery.
+These subtle nuances are splendidly captured in the stillness of the camera, where the director patiently lets his leading lady inhabit every frame.
+The minimalist set is kept spare and clean, filtering an essential rawness that at times looks and feels almost documentary in its honesty.

-While this work may possibly feel too close to home — as such it happens to mirror their true life situation.
-The director speaks his mind and utter heartfelt words that come alive when spoken and the emotion, it cuts deep.
-Hong Sang-soo’s script is littered with pain and heartache, and he does not hold back.
+While this work may possibly feel too close to home — as such it happens to mirror their true life situation — the director lays bare his perspective with candid honesty, and his heartfelt lines ring true when spoken, making the emotion land with real force.

 This film is something all filmmakers have to see.
 Director Hong Sang-soo and his muse Kim Min-hee are the team to Watch!